Happy Tails

 Penny (Mrs. Lincoln)

 Penny ("Mrs. Lincoln" at the shelter) was a volunteer favorite.
 Here's what Volunteer had to say about her: "I always look forward to coming to see [Penny] during my shifts!"
-At the shelter, Penny loved playing with her mouse toys, and she still does.... etc
+At the shelter, Penny loved playing with her mouse toys, and she still does.
+Her adopters said "We loved Mrs. Lincoln immediately and couldn't wait to get her home.
+We call her Penny now..." etc

 If the story features multiple pets, it should also include the shelter names (when applicable), and should not use an ampersand.